- Homes for Ukraine

 The adjustment we’ll apply to your mortgage is 0.1193%

-We consider this fair because it reflects the average difference between 3-Month LIBOR and 3-Month Term SONIA over an historical five year period, has been calculated using an approach which has consensus and acceptance across the financial services industry and is the same adjustment which we expect will be used in the calculation of LIBOR for a limited period after 31 December 2021.
+We consider this fair because it reflects the average difference between 3-Month LIBOR and 3-Month Term SONIA over an historical five year period, has been calculated using an approach which has consensus and acceptance across the financial services industry and is the same adjustment which is being used in the calculation of LIBOR for a limited period after 31 December 2021.

 If you want to know more about how this adjustment is calculated, please see the explanatory documents on the Bank of England website.